-The sale at the Inn on Monday afternoon and events December 10th, under the auspices of the Women's Gui of St. Luke's Mission, was both an artistic and finance
+The sale at the Inn on Monday afternoon and evening.
+December 10th, under the auspices of the Women's Guild of St. Luke's Mission, was both an artistic and financial success.

-In the afternoon, in the sun parlor, tables display temptingly fancy articles, cakes, etc., which were libera patronized.
-In the evening a novel feature of brought the men to join the women.
-The drawing m was almost filled with tables, and a brilliant and charm company greatly enjoyed the evening.
-A fine donation books enabled the hostesses to give a book to each as a souvenir.
-A 11 o'clock all were invited into the parlor for sandwiches and coffee.
-Later Lieutenant Har T. Warren mounted a table to auction off some remain articles.
-He clearly showed that he was able to comm purses as well as men.
-When the drawing room had I cleared, an informal dance closed an exceptionally please
+In the afternoon, in the sun parlor, tables displayed temptingly fancy articles, cakes, etc., which were liberally patronized.
+In the evening a novel feature of cards brought the men to join the women.
+The drawing room was almost filled with tables, and a brilliant and charming company greatly enjoyed the evening.
+A fine donation of books enabled the hostesses to give a book to each lady as a souvenir.
+A 11 o'clock all were invited into the sun par'or for sandwiches and coffee.
+Later Lieutenant Harvey T. Warren mounted a table to auction off some remaining articles.
+He clearly showed that he was able to command purses as well as men.
+When the drawing room had been cleared, an informal dance closed an exceptionally pleasant evening.

-Much credit is due the members of the Guild for success of the evening.
-The Vicar, who came up in Camp Upton especially for the occasion, not only enjoy meeting his friends and parishioners, but takes this opposition tunity to thank the members of the Guild and all thus assisted the Mission to create a sum of more t \$400 for its benefit.
+Much credit is due the members of the Guild for the success of the evening.
+The Vicar, who came up from Camp Upton especially for the occasion, not only enjoyed meeting his friends and parishioners, but takes this opportunity to thank the members of the Guild and all who thus assisted the Mission to create a sum of more than \$400 for its benefit.

-Many inquiries were addressed to the Vicar as to time of his return to Forest Hills.
-He has accepted Bishop's urgent call to be his Chaplain at Camp Upton six months from December 1st.
-From time to time he be in town to see his parishioners.
-In about a week hopes to be located in Camp, attached to one of the I ments as a volunteer chaplain, as co-worker with the I Dr. Manning, rector of Trinity Parish, New York City. the Episcopal Church.
-The Vicar's address at present Long Island Hotel, Centre Moriches, L. I.
+Many inquiries were addressed to the Vicar as to the time of his return to Forest Hills.
+He has accepted the Bishop's urgent call to be his Chaplain at Camp Upton for six months from December 1st.
+From time to time he will be in town to see his parishioners.
+In about a week he hopes to be located in Camp, attached to one of the regiments as a volunteer chaplain, as co-worker with the Rev. Dr. Manning, rector of Trinity Parish, New York City, for the Episcopal Church.
+The Vicar's address at present is Long Island Hotel, Centre Moriches, L. I.